MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 - **Pick an app template**: Choose from an app template including, data-centered tamplates for mobile apps.
 More information: [Create a canvas app from a template](get-started-test-drive.md)

 > [!NOTE]
 > If a create option isn't available, review the permission table.
-More information:[Permissions for Dataverse](ntro-maker-portal.md#permissions-for-dataverse)
+More information: [Permissions for Dataverse](#permissions-for-dataverse)

 Furthermore, you can locate your top six apps under **Your apps**.
 You have the option to filter and sort them to quickly find the app you're searching for.
 Use the **Commands** button to perform various actions such as editing the app, viewing app details, and accessing settings.